Sundwalltanner/Rust-Nonogram/README.md

 # Rust-Nonogram
 [![license](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Sundwalltanner/Rust-Nonogram/blob/master/LICENSE)

+First and foremost, this is being developed and tested in Windows.
+If it doesn't work on another platform, I'm sorry.
+At the very least, I'll try to get around to testing it in Linux.
+It should work fine, but I can't be certain until I've tried, and I haven't.

 Nonograms, sometimes referred to as Picross, are a type of picture-based numbers puzzle.
 Basically, you're given a grid with some numbers to the side of each row and column and you have to use that information to determine which boxes in the grid are filled in.
 Typically the end result is that the filled in blocks form the shape of something.
 That end result can be in black and white or in color based on the ruleset.
 [Look, here's a Wikipedia page about nonograms](https://en.wikipedia.org/wiki/Nonogram).

 ## Why?